Jordan : Safety by CityJordan - safety as a country

-- Currency - Jordanian dinar is the official currency of Israel.
+- Currency - Jordanian dinar is the official currency of Jordan.
 Cash machines can be found throughout Amman, as well as ATMs.

-- Weather - Hot summers and short winters are characteristic of Amman's climate, with minimum 6°C in January and 38°C in summer.
-Winter lasts from the end of November to mid March and snow occasionally falls once or twice a year.
+- Weather - Hot summers and short winters are characteristic of Amman's climate, with a minimum of 6°C in January and 38°C in summer.
+Winter lasts from the end of November to mid-March and snow occasionally falls once or twice a year.
 The most rain falls between October and April.

 - Airports - Most travelers to Amman come via Queen Alia International Airport, located in east Amman, a few kilometers beyond the railway station.
 This is the largest one in Jordan, used by approximately 40 airlines from around the world.

-- Travel Insurance - A travel insurance policy which will cover both medical problems and theft is the important fact when visiting Jordan.
+- Travel Insurance - A travel insurance policy that will cover both medical problems and theft is the important fact when visiting Jordan.